open/close all folders

 - All Love Is Unrequited: She loves Scot who loves Kinsey and oh...

-- Demonic Possession: Has been possessed by one of the parasites
+- Demonic Possession: She becomes possessed by one of the parasites that Dodge unleashes.

-- Only Sane Man: Generally comes off as the most level headed of the group.
+- Only Sane Man: Generally comes off as the most level headed in her group of friends.

 Jamal SaturdayOne of Kinsey's friends.